So you did it. You bought those wireless headphones you wanted. You loved them. You listened to them daily. And then one side stops working. Nooooooo!

-How to Fix Wireless Headphones if One Side Doesn’t Work
+How to Fix Bluetooth Headphones When Only One Side Works

 Always reset your Bluetooth wireless headphones before you try anything else.
-If that doesn’t resolve your troubles, head to the settings, and check that they aren’t set on phone or mono, which could be the reason you’re only hearing audio out one side.
+If that doesn’t resolve your troubles, head to the settings, and check that they aren’t set on phone or mono, which could be the reason why only one side works.